[?] Subscribe To This Site

 Learn about the passing of time

-Time is an abstract notion for many young children.
-Around 8 years of age they begin to notice passing time.
-If you have a photo album take it out and show them pictures of themselves over the past year.
+If you have a photo album or photos on your compuer show your children the pictures of themselves over the past year.
 Look at the different clothing they were wearing and the activities they were doing at different times (seasons) of the year.
-Develop a Four Seasons Theme or make a Seasons Poster

 Four Seasons Poster